For many forms of childhood cancer, we’ve seen little to no advancement in treatment options for over 30 years.

 Working in our own freestanding research institution allows us to act swiftly and nimbly to achieve results—bringing cost control, speed, purpose, and focus to translate effective treatments into the clinic.
-To get there, we perform basic science and translational research in our industrial modern lab site (a paint factory remodeled by Nike as an off-site creative space), adjacent to the Silicon Forest in Oregon.
+To get there, we perform basic science and translational research in our industrial modern lab in the Silicon Forest in Oregon.

 Our mission is to translate scientific discovery into clinical trials by understanding and proving new disease-specific treatment options for children with cancer.

 This concept was emphasized in the Institute of Medicine Report, Making Better Drugs for Children with Cancer in 2005. cc-TDI now fills this crucially needed role created as a result of the ever-changing climate of federal funding for childhood cancer research.

 We believe that patients, their families, and the community are our partners in research, and that shared information will lead to the accelerated development of more effective drugs for childhood cancer.